Adaptive inline banner

 Implementation

-Key steps for integrating an adaptive inline banner:
+Key steps for integrating adaptive inline banners:

-• Optionally pass BannerEvents to track ad events.
+2. If needed, pass BannerEvents to track ad events.

-Adaptive inline banner integration notes
+Specifics of adaptive inline banner integration

-1. All Yandex Mobile Ads SDK method calls must be made from the main thread.
+1. All calls to Yandex Mobile Ads SDK methods must be made from the main thread.

 1. The height of the top non-clickable safe zone is 80 dp.
 Controls within the zone can be clickable.